 While you’re reading, create a list of questions.
 Then bring them with you when you meet with your advisors.
 They’ll be able to answer your questions or clarify anything you’ve read.

-Step 6 – Monitor, monitor, monitor.
+Step 6 – Monitor, monitor, monitor

 In real estate, it’s location, location, location.
-With sudden money, it’s monitor, monitor, monitor.
+With sudden wealth, it’s monitor, monitor, monitor.
 The financial plan you created yesterday is already out of date.
 That’s okay and it’s to be expected.
 This doesn’t mean you need to constantly make changes, but it does mean you should be kept apprised of what’s happening and if you’re getting off track.

 In practice, this means meeting with your investment advisor and CPA at least once a quarter (or more often if events in your life have changed).
-If the sudden money recipients discussed earlier had monitored their financial situation, they’d be in much better financial shape right now.
+If the sudden wealth recipients discussed earlier had monitored their financial situation, they’d be in much better financial shape right now.